reflex-dev/reflex-web/blog/2024-03-08-structuring-a-large-app.md

 As of Reflex 0.4.3, any event handler can get access to an instance of any other substate via the `get_state` API.
-From a practical perspective, this means that state can be split up into smaller pieces without requiring a complex inheritence hierarchy to share access to other states.
+From a practical perspective, this means that state can be split up into smaller pieces without requiring a complex inheritance hierarchy to share access to other states.

-In previous releases, if an app wanted to store settings in `SettingsState` with a page or component for modifying them, any other state with an event handler that needed to access those settings would have to inherit from `SettingsState`, even if the other state was mostly orthoganol.
+In previous releases, if an app wanted to store settings in `SettingsState` with a page or component for modifying them, any other state with an event handler that needed to access those settings would have to inherit from `SettingsState`, even if the other state was mostly orthogonal.
 The other state would also now always have to load the settings, even for event handlers that didn't need to access them.

 A better strategy is to load the desired state on demand from only the event handler which needs access to the substate.

-## `example_big_app/components/settings.py`
+## example_big_app/components/settings.py

 ```python
 import reflex as rx